 I am going on record right here, right now, to state that I unconditionally love Mr Tom Hanks, but with big budget flicks comes some shameless product plugging so it’s worth noting that he has good form for it.
 We present the following evidence to the jury:

 - Forrest Gump (1994): Apple Computers.
-Verdict: this is allowed as it is very in keeping with the theme of the film as we watch Forrest’s life directly affecting world events.
+Verdict: this is allowed as it is very in keeping with the theme of the film.
+All as we watch Forrest’s life directly affecting significant world events.

 - You’ve Got Mail (1998): AOL.
-Verdict: this is less forgiving as it wasn’t necessary a well-recognised household name.
-Although it dominated the worldwide market as an Internet provider and for online chatrooms, the average Joe was still a technophobe back in ’98 and a fictional provider could easily have been used instead.
+Verdict: this is less forgiving as it wasn’t necessary to move the story forward.
+Although it dominated the worldwide market as an Internet provider and for online chatrooms, the average Joe was still a technophobe back in ’98.
+A fictional provider could easily have been used instead.

 Nike in Back To The Future Part II (1989)

 The original sci-fi movie advertising shoes, but at least this one was pretty cool.
 I’m still waiting for this exact design to hit the shelves, at a reasonable price.